tasgym90/Resume/Resume.md

-* Assisted in the development, training and execution of Agile-based methodology used to facilitate two-week global SAP workshops in France, Germany, and the US
-* Co-led 6 training sessions for 400+ individuals on Agile-based workshop methodology, answered process questions, assisted in team impediment removal while onsite, and gathered Retrospective results
+* Assisted in the development, training and execution of Agile-based methodology used to facilitate two-week global SAP workshops in France, Germany, and the US *Co-led 6 training sessions for 400+ individuals on Agile-based workshop methodology, answered process question s, assisted in team impediment removal while onsite, and gathered Retrospective results
 * Jira Administrator providing access, training, and ongoing tool support
-* Created internal team Confluence Wiki site used to streamline team onboarding process and improve team communication and planning

 **3M Onboarding Coordinator via Boom Lab** July 2015 - July 2016